PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/Facades.md

 - Add a class "Facade.cs" to the folder and implement "IFacade" as well as `IFacadeControl`.
 - Implement "Foo" by returning the sum of a and b

-After we defined our facade we want to export it from the server module.
-All we must do is let our module controller implement the [IFacadeContainer](xref:Moryx.Runtime.Modules.IFacadeContainer´1) interface.
+After we defined our facade, we want to export it from the server module.
+All we must do for this is to let our module controller implement the [IFacadeContainer](xref:Moryx.Runtime.Modules.IFacadeContainer´1) interface.
 Add the "IFacadeContainer<IFacade>" interface to the module controller class and implement it at the bottom of the file:

 ```C#
 public class ModuleController: ServerModuleFacadeControllerBase<ModuleConfig>,